• Skip to primary navigation

 All that is left to do is assemble the cake.
 Spread some chocolate icing over the first cake then top with the other cake.
 Ice the cake all over with the chocolate icing with a palette knife.
 So it does not get too messy you can place some long strips of baking sheet around the edges of the cake while you ice it.
 Leave to icing to set for around 20 mins.

-Here are more vegan chocolate dessert recipes you may like to try:
+More vegan chocolate recipes you may like to try

 • ORANGE & BEETROOT CHOCOLATE CAKE [VEGAN]